Classof2020/classof2020.github.io/_posts/_TEMPLATE.md

 	- author: Write your name if you have written by yourself.

-	-author_url: Write the link, where you want to lead your reader when they click on your link
+	-author_url: Write the link, where you want to lead your reader when they click on your Name.
+Please use full adress including http or https. eg: https://www.example.com.np

 	- categories: Type of event.
 It could be conference, campaign, anything.